 Read More: Taste Camembert de Normandie right in Normandy, France while also discovering these other fabulous highlights of the region.

-Comté (AOC): A Favourite Cheese From France
+6. Comté (AOC): A Mountain Cheese From France

 When you pop into a fromagerie and ask for a Comté, you will always be asked for the age of the cheese that you desire.
 I am no expert and usually go with the middle choice, around 14-18 months.
 I have never been disappointed.
-Comté, a raw cow’s milk which comes from the Jura mountains in the Franche-Comté region near the Swiss border, is perfect on a cheeseboard but also grated or melted for a fondue.
-This hard cheese is also a winner for a picnic.
+Comté, a raw milk cheese, which comes from the Jura mountains in the Franche-Comté region near the Swiss border, is perfect on a cheeseboard but also grated or melted for a fondue.
+This hard French cheese is also a winner for a picnic.
 Comté is made in huge rounds of cheese that have to be turned regularly while ripening.

 When I put together the Christmas cheeseboard with a variety of cheeses from France, I couldn’t resist the vendor’s suggestion of a 44-month Comté.
 More fragile and with a strong flavour, my French friends LOVED it!

-A Pungent Cheese From France: Epoisses (AOC)
+7. A Pungent Cheese From France: Epoisses (AOC)

-Munster (AOC): With Cumin Seeds?
+9. Munster (AOC): With Or Without Cumin Seeds

 I was invited for dinner at my landlords’ apartment during Covid.
 It was a delightful evening and one of the highlights was the platter of cheese from France.
 The Munster was the superstar.
 Partly for its flavour.
 Partly for its story.
 Munster cheese originates from the monks of the Benedictine Abbey in the Munster Valley in the Alsace Region of France (not too shabby in origin).
 When my landlord sprinkled cumin seeds on top of the Munster and recounted how the Munster had been on his window ledge ripening until the perfect eating moment (right now) I was already a fan of the cheese before it hit my taste buds!

-Cheeses in France: Ossau Iraty (AOC)
+10. Cheeses in France: Ossau Iraty (AOC)

 This semi-hard sheep’s milk cheese is DELICIOUS.
 It is currently my new favourite.
 It has a nutty flavour and is a tiny bit oily and basically melts in your mouth.
 Ossau Iraty is made in the French Basque Country.